|

 Unfortunately it is really so.
 You should paste search engine code on

-the each page with the css mouseover.
+the each page with the css navigation.

 server-side script (php, asp, vb, etc.) to generate html pages from